Grasses, rushes and sedges

 Grasses, sedges and rushes are flowering plants that can be found throughout woodlands in the UK.

-Collectively, they are known as graminoids.
+Grasses, sedges and rushes are in different botanical families, but because of their similar appearance they are collectively they are known as graminoids (plants with a grass-like appearance).
 They are all wind pollinated so have very light pollen and small or no petals – as they do not have to attract insects for pollination.

 Grasses, sedges and rushes can be confusing as they are quite similar to each other.
 A useful saying can help tell them apart (although this is not strictly true for all species):

 ‘Sedges have edges, rushes are round and grasses are hollow right up from the ground’.

 Find out the difference between grasses, sedges and rushes.